2022 Bren Commencement Celebration

 Congratulations to the Class of 2022!
 The Bren School invites you to join us for a celebration of our graduates on Friday, June 10, 2022 at 9:00am Pacific Time.
 The celebration will be held in the Bren Hall Michael J. Connell Memorial Courtyard, followed by a reception on the lawn.
-The program will also be streamed live online (link available on this page on June 10).
+The program will also be streamed live online (see below).

 - Presiding - Steve Gaines, Dean, Bren School